fprime-community/fprime-stm32h7-zephyr-reference/README.md

-# fprime-nucleo_h723zg-zephyr-reference F' project
+# fprime-stm32h7-zephyr-reference F' project
 > [!Note]
-> This deployment targets the NUCLEO-H723ZG development board and has been verified on macOS and on Windows 11 using WSL (Ubuntu 22.04 LTS)
+> This deployment by default builds for the NUCLEO-H723ZG development board and has been verified on macOS and on Windows 11 using WSL (Ubuntu 22.04 LTS).
+>
+> If you are using another board, please follow the steps found [here](#specifying-zephyr-board-configuration).
+Also, the device tree nodes in `Main.cpp` and `ReferenceDeploymentTopology.cpp` for the serial port and LEDs may need to be updated depending on your zephyr board configuration.
+For example, the `usart3` node is set `Main.cpp` for the `NUCLEO-H723ZG` board.

 ## System Requirements